-Wendell F. Holland Bryn Mawr, PA Director since 2011 Biography: Mr. Holland is a partner in the law firm of Saul Ewing, LLP.
-Mr. Holland served as Chairman of the Pennsylvania Public Commission from 2004 to 2008 and as a Commissioner from 1990 to 1993 and 2003 to 2004.
+Wendell F. Holland Age: 63 Bryn Mawr, PA Director since 2011 Biography: Mr. Holland has been a partner in CFSD Group, LLC, advisors for local and regional utility financing, since July 2009.
+Mr. Holland was partner in the law firm of Saul Ewing, LLP from October 2008 to September 2013.
+Mr. Holland served as Chairman of the Pennsylvania Public Utility Commission from 2004 to 2008 and as a Commissioner from 1990 to 1993, and 2003 to 2004.
 Mr. Holland was Of Counsel to the law firm of Obermayer Rebman from 1999 to 2003, Vice President of American Water Works Company from 1996 to 1999 and a partner at the law firm of LeBoeuf Lamb Greene and McRae from 1993 to 1995.
 He has served as Treasurer of the National Association of Utility Regulatory Commissioners (NARUC) and also served on NARUC's Executive Committee, Board of Directors, and as Chairman of its Audit and Investment Committees.
 He is a member of the Board of Bryn Mawr Trust Bank and was a member of the Allegheny Energy Board of Directors from 1994 to 2003.
-Age: 60.

 Qualifications: Mr. Holland has extensive knowledge and experience in the regulation of public utilities, especially water utilities.
-His experience as Chairman of the Public Utility Commission in Pennsylvania for four years and a Commissioner for four years enables him to provide valuable insight into the regulatory proceess.
-His service as a member of the Board of Directors of a large, publicly-trade energy company also enables him to play a meaningful role on the Company's Board of Directors.
-As outside counsel to, and an executive at, other public utility companies, he has a valuable perspective on the various issues facing public utility companies.
+His experience as chairman of the Public Utility Commission in Pennsylvania for four years and a Commissioner for an additional four years enables him to provide valuable insight into the regulatory process.
+His service as a member of the Board of Directors of a large, publicly traded energy company also enables him to play a meaningful role on the Company's Board of Directors.
+As outside counsel to, and an executive at other public utility companies, he has a valuable perspective on the various issues facing public utility companies.
 The Board of Directors has determined that Mr. Holland is an independent director.
-The Board of Directors views Mr. Holland's independence, his experience with utility regulation and utility operations, his reputation in the utility industry and his leadership roles in business and community activities as important qualifications, skills and experience for the Board of Directors' conclusion that Mr. Holland should serve as a director of the Company.
+The Board of Directors views Mr. Holland's independence, his experience with utility regulation and utility operations, his reputation in the utility industry and his leadership roles in business and community activities as important qualifications, skills and experience supporting the Board of Directors' conclusion that Mr. Holland should serve as a director of the Company.